Janet and Thomalyn

 "My name is Thomalyn," said he.
 "I guard the forest for the Fairy Queen.
 This is not a safe place for a maiden like you."

-"I can manage," said Janet, eyeing the elf.
-"Though if you know so much about the forest, and if I would like to explore it, why not be my guide?"
+"I can take care of myself," said Janet.
+Then eyeing the elf, she added, "Though if you know so much about the forest, why not show me around?"

 So Thomalyn showed Janet the wonders inside the birch and pine forests - orange poppies as wide as one's hand, bluebells that covered the forest floor like a carpet.
-The next day Janet returned to Carterhaugh, and each day after that.
-All the hours she spent in pleasant conversation and forest discoveries with Thomalyn.
+The next day, Janet returned to Carterhaugh to the same spot and Thomalyn was there to meet her.
+The two of them spent the day in pleasant conversation and forest discoveries.
+And so it became, day after day.

-One day, the elf was pale and quiet.
+One day, the elf was quiet and pale.

 "What troubles you?" said Janet, who was already more than fond of the elf man.
 "Are you worried that you're an elf and I'm human?
 For know this - I care not a whit about that!"

-"That every seven years on Samhain Eve, the fairies hold a ritual that allows them to keep their powers for the next seven years.
-They have a procession through the woods that ends at Miles Cross, and there they sacrifice a mortal to the spirits.
-Ah, my lady, I am to be the next sacrifice!"
+"That every seven years on Samhain Eve, the fairies hold a ritual to keep their powers strong for the next seven years.
+They parade in a procession through the woods that ends up at Miles Cross.
+There, they sacrifice a mortal to the spirits and my lady, I am to be the next sacrifice!"

 "Aye, and it is the seventh year," said Tam Lin.
-"I'm afraid we must say our goodbyes now."
+"I am afraid we must say our goodbyes now."

-"No, it cannot be!"
+"No, this cannot be!"
 Janet jumped up.
 "There must be a way to break the spell!"

 He paused.
-"There is one way," Thomalyn said slowly, "but it is so hard and so fraught with peril, that I dare say no more about it."
+"There is one way.
+But it is so hard and fraught with peril, I dare say no more about it."

 "But you must!
 You must tell me everything!"